Navigate maternity and parental leave with confidence with our calculators, guides, and templates designed for UK employees

 How much will I be paid?

-Statutory Adoption Pay (SAP) mirrors SMP: 90% of average weekly earnings for 6 weeks, then GBP187.18 per week or 90% of earnings (whichever is lower) for 33 weeks.
-You must have worked continuously for 26 weeks and earn at least GBP125 per week to qualify.
+Statutory Adoption Pay (SAP) mirrors SMP: 90% of average weekly earnings for 6 weeks, then £194.32 per week or 90% of earnings (whichever is lower) for 33 weeks.
+Rate shown is for 2026/27 tax year - check GOV.UK for current rates.
+You must have worked continuously for 26 weeks and earn at least £129 per week to qualify.
+Threshold shown is for 2026/27 tax year - check GOV.UK for current rates.

 When does adoption leave start?